8 Home Care Marketing Ideas To Get More Clients

 Non-medical home care business profits

-Non-medical franchises have fewer hoops to jump through.
-Even if your state requires a license for your business, there are far fewer regulations to follow compared to a medical franchise.
-You don’t have to deal with insurance companies trying to pay you.
-Instead, your customers pay you out of pocket.
-Additionally, neither you nor your employees need specific medical credentialing, making it easier to find qualified care staff members.
+Non-medical franchises have less hoops to jump through.
+Even if your state requires a license for your business, there aren’t as many regulations to follow compared to a medical franchise.
+You also don’t have to deal with insurance companies paying you for services.
+Instead, your clients pay you out of pocket.
+Additionally, neither you nor your employees need complex medical credentialing, making it easier to find qualified care staff members.

 On the flip side, medical franchises require registered and licensed practical nurses, physical therapists, clinical supervisors, and other skilled medical professionals.

 The overhead costs for a medical franchise are higher than those of a non-medical business.
-The professional staffing required for medical care is more expensive than non-medical.
-Furthermore, an employee is typically required for at least eight hours a day, seven days a week, for medical customers.
-Compared to non-medical, where companionship services are only a couple hours a day, several days a week.
+To start, the professional staffing required for medical care is more expensive than simply hiring caregivers.
+Plus, medical customers typically require more consistent, if not daily, care.
+Compare that to non-medical clients, where companionship services are only for a couple hours a day, a few days a week.